ksyasuda/ani-cli/README.md

 aniwrapper -d
 ```

+See [aniwrapper menus](docs/aniwrapper-menus.md) for more information about the menus used in the following options

 ### Option 1: Streaming

-Streaming is the default option for the `aniwrapper` script.
-See _[aniwrapper menus](docs/aniwrapper-menus.md)_ for more information about each menu
+Streaming is the default option for the `aniwrapper` script

 <details>